 Paul North, Head of Project Management EMEA at BNY Mellon, explains the multi-faceted challenges associated with turning electronic data into information that is helpful to real-world business operations.
 As North explains, “as firms look at the need to reduce costs or to replace a middle-office system or a front-office system, then that data challenge comes into play because there’s another driver to make the investment into a more sophisticated data management platform.”

 In other words, one of the main issues facing financial firms seeking to boost data management practices is the practical challenge associated with implementing new processes in a complex operational environment.
 Change is risky, and implementing new data management programs in companies as large as most of today’s financial conglomerates requires a major investment of time and resources.
-This is particularly true in a time when consumer data and online privacy protections are increasing, and firms that collect and maintain personal or financial information about their customers face increasing reputational risk.
+This is particularly true at a time when consumer data and online privacy protections are increasing, and firms that collect and maintain personal or financial information about their customers face increasing reputational risk.
 After all, even the appearance that consumer financial information is being used inappropriately could cost firms customers, reputation, and revenue.

 The complexity, risk, and cost of building new systems that utilize customer and trade-related information in a way that improves company performance deter many financial companies from tackling data management head-on.
 However, in the increasingly-competitive European financial services market, effective data management could mean the difference between reinvention and obsolescence.